 Want Priceless Memories?
 Gift Experiences, Not Things…

-I’m diving into why I feel vacation & experience gifts over objects will benefit your entire family!
+I’m diving into why I feel vacation and experience gifts will benefit your entire family!

-Science says that experiential and vacation gifts evoke a stronger emotional response than, say, the latest buzzy gadget.
-According to researcher Cindy Chan, “the fear and awe of a safari adventure, the excitement of a rock concert, or the calmness of a spa… is more intensely emotional than a material possession.”
+Studies show that experience gifts can foster stronger relationships than material items and that they evoke a stronger emotional response than any material item.
+According to researcher Cindy Chan, “The fear and awe of a safari adventure, the excitement of a rock concert, or the calmness of a spa… is more intensely emotional than a material possession.”.
+Another study even shared how 78% of millennials would rather spend money on experiences. 👏🏻

 In 2016, Psychology Professor Thomas Gilovich from Cornell University made four studies on the subject over decades and came to the conclusion that happiness is derived from experiences, not things.
 Thinking about this made me realize the most awesome moments in my life come from experiences and memories, not material objects!